 · Begin a summer writing journal.

-· Send letters and postcards to your friends – a great way to practice your writing skills.
+· Send letters, postcards, and e-mails to your friends & family– a great way to practice your writing skills.

-· Visit the local library – both the SpringfieldTownship and IndependenceTownship libraries have great summer reading programs.
+· Visit the local library – Springfield, Independence, WhiteLake, and Waterford libraries all have great summer reading programs for children.

 · Count the change you receive when you buy items at the store.

 · Practice telling time on an analog clock.
 Practice elapsed time scenarios too.